VC

 Frequently Asked Questions

-What is the median Series B post-money valuation in 2025?
+What is the median Series B post-money valuation right now?

-The median Series B post-money valuation in 2025 is $150–200M for B2B SaaS companies with $5–10M ARR and strong growth, per Carta and PitchBook data.
+As of the latest Carta and PitchBook data, the median Series B post-money valuation is $150–200M for B2B SaaS companies with $5–10M ARR and strong growth.
 AI-native companies with similar revenue are closing at $300–500M post-money.
 This is roughly 40% below the 2021 peak when median post-money valuations exceeded $300M across all sectors.
+Carta's Q1 2026 data shows Series B pre-money valuations rising again — up 17.2% year over year.

-What is a typical Series B check size in 2025?
+What is a typical Series B check size?

-The median Series B check size in 2025 is $30–40M for B2B SaaS companies.
+As of the latest data, the median Series B check size is $30–40M for B2B SaaS companies.
 Top-quartile rounds range from $50–80M.
 AI-native companies average $40–60M at the median.
 These figures are 20–30% below 2021 peaks but have stabilized since Q3 2023.
 Most rounds include multiple institutional investors with a single lead taking the majority.

 How much dilution happens at Series B?

-Founders should expect 18–22% dilution at Series B in 2025, similar to Series A but often compounded by secondary transactions and option pool expansions.
+Founders should expect 18–22% dilution at Series B as of the latest data, similar to Series A but often compounded by secondary transactions and option pool expansions.
 A $35M raise on a $130M pre-money yields 21.2% dilution before option pool effects.
 AI companies raising at premium valuations typically dilute less — 14–18% at the median.

-The median ARR threshold for a B2B SaaS Series B in 2025 is $5–10M with strong growth (80%+ YoY).
+The median ARR threshold for a B2B SaaS Series B, per the latest data, is $5–10M with strong growth (80%+ YoY).
 Sub-$5M ARR raises at Series B are rare unless growth is exceptional (150%+ YoY) or the market opportunity is unusually large.
 AI infrastructure companies sometimes close Series B at $2–4M ARR if they have enterprise pipeline and strong NRR signals.

 Explore 45+ free VC tools, dashboards, and recommended startup software.